bnsimha/voronoi/README.md

 Beyond their practical applications, Voronoi diagrams are aesthetically interesting and often used in art and design due to their visually appealing and intricate patterns.

 This is a beginner project that I aimed to do to explore JTS and the vast world of Computational Geometry.

+A refresh button is provided to regenerate sites and regions.
+A slider is integrated to play around with the number of sites.